Mihaau/Virtual-Laboratory-of-Robots/README.md

 ## 🏆 Acknowledgements

-Virtual Laboratory of Robots has been created by Anna Ivantyska and Michał Pryba.
+Virtual Laboratory of Robots has been created by Anna Ivanytska and Michał Pryba.

 <p align="center">
     <a href="https://github.com/Mihaau/Virtual-Laboratory-of-Robots/graphs/contributors">